-This Official Statement of the commonwealth of Pennsylvania (the "commonwealth"), including the cover page, inside front cover page and appendices hereof, presents certain information in connection with the issuance of \$1,046,625,000\ commonwealth of Pennsylvania, General Obligation Bonds, consisting of \$550,000,000 First Series of 2021 (the "First Series Bonds") and \$496,625,000\ First Refunding Series of 2021 (Federally Taxable) (the "First Refunding Series Bonds" and collectively with the First Series Bonds, the "Bonds").
-The Bonds are being issued to provide funds for and toward the costs of various capital projects and the refunding of certain previously issued bonds.
+This Official Statement of the Commonwealth of Pennsylvania (the "Commonwealth"), including the cover page, inside front cover page and appendices hereof, presents certain information in connection with the issuance of \$1,000,000,000 Commonwealth of Pennsylvania, General Obligation Bonds, First Series of 2022 (the "Bonds").
+The Bonds are being issued to provide funds for and toward the costs of various capital projects.
 See "ESTIMATED USE OF PROCEEDS."

-The Bonds are general obligations of the commonwealth to which the full faith and credit of the commonwealth are pledged.
+The Bonds are general obligations of the Commonwealth to which the full faith and credit of the Commonwealth are pledged.
 See "SECURITY AND SOURCE OF PAYMENT FOR BONDS."
 Principal of and interest payments on the Bonds will be paid from the General Fund.
 See "COMMONWEALTH FINANCIAL PERFORMANCE" and "COMMONWEALTH FINANCIAL STRUCTURE AND PROCEDURES."